Linear Discriminant Analysis with High-dimensional Mixed Variables: Discussion

 \section{Discussion}

 In this paper we have proposed a semiparametric model based on the optimal Bayes rule for classifying data with high dimensional mixed variables.
 The oracle Bayes rule essentially relies on the joint distribution of $(\X,\U)$ in each class.
 In our approach, the joint distribution is formulated via the distributions of $\X|\U$ and $\U$, where the discrete variable $\U$ is viewed as a random ``location" in $\{0,1\}^d$, and $\X|\U$ is assumed to be Gaussian as in classical LDA, with the mean and covariance matrix defined as functions of the location.
 We have shown that under this location model, the classification direction and the the intercept are separable.
-To address the curse of dimensionality, we consider a general formulation where the classification direction is assumed to be vary smoothly over the locations, and the intercept is approximated via a first order (linear) expansion.
+To address the curse of dimensionality, we consider a general formulation where the classification direction is assumed to be varying smoothly over the locations, and the intercept is approximated via a first order (linear) expansion.
 The estimation methods we have adopted in this paper have covered (low order) parametric approximation, and nonparametric smoothing.
 Different combinations of the parametric and nonparametric approaches could result in different theories and performance in different applications.
+For example, for the illustrative example in the Supplementary, the optimal classifier can be achieved by adopting a first order linear form for both $\beta(\u)$ and $\eta(\u)$.